mmistakes/minimal-mistakes/_posts/2019-06-07-make-a-great-product-out-of-your-product-proposal.md

 ### 7.1 QA and testing

 *Quality assurance, automation and testing are crucial to the process of implementing software with a high degree of quality and reliability.
-The purpose of such engineers is to provide the necessary tooling, testing and support.
 This process validates and ensures functioning of software by going through phases such as smoke tests (validating main functionality), comprehensive tests (manual detailed testing and verification for low volume edge cases and mission critical components), and regression tests (validating that older parts of the software still work when the new part is introduced).
 Finally QA defines the processes and tooling for testing and deployment automation to ensure an auditable release process.*

 ### 7.2 Cyber security

-This is to be completed based on `<company>` Cyber Security requirements/processes (sanitized, best in class examples from other clients are available).
+*This is to be completed based on `<company>` Cyber Security requirements/processes (sanitized, best in class examples from other clients are available).*

 *Best practice is to leverage the help of an expert consultant who is separate from `<the development team>` and provides an audit of the system independent of the implementation.*

 ### 7.3 Productivity tools

 *We are open to adopting `<company>` preferred/existing set of collaboration tools `<(e.g., Microsoft Team, GitHub)>`.
-We recommend `<e.g., BitBucket, JIRA, and Confluence>` for engaging with product and technical teams and `<e.g., Slack>` is recommended for team communication.
+We recommend `<e.g., BitBucket, JIRA, and Confluence>` for engaging with product and technical teams and `<e.g., Slack>` is recommended for team communication.*

 ### 7.4 Processes